Negative Pre-activations Differentiate Syntax: Acknowledgments

 \section{Acknowledgments}

 The authors would like to extend their gratitude to many members of the interpretability community for fruitful discussions and insightful comments.
-In particular, we thank Ben Wu, Georg Lange, Can Rager, Joshua Engels, and Alessandro Stolfo for their thoughtful input.
-We are also grateful to Dan Alistarh, Alexandre Marques, Tony Wang, and Thomas Athey for providing valuable feedback and constructive guidance as the project developed.
+In particular, we thank Ben Wu, Georg Lange, Can Rager, Josh Engels, and Alessandro Stolfo for their thoughtful input.
+We are also grateful to Jacob Andreas, Dan Alistarh, Dan Gutfreund, Alexandre Marques, Tony Wang, and Thomas Athey for providing valuable feedback and constructive guidance as the project developed.

+This project was supported by an MIT-IBM Watson AI Lab grant and an NIH Brains CONNECTS U01 grant.
+Computational resources were provided by Red Hat AI and AMD’s AI \& HPC Fund.

 Finally, we dedicate this work to the memory of Shashata Sawmya, whose friendship, insight, and curiosity are deeply missed.

 {A\arabic{figure}} {A\arabic{table}} {A\arabic{algorithm}}